Valley Catholic School

 Valley Catholic School is a private Roman Catholic school in Beaverton, Oregon, United States, within the Archdiocese of Portland.

-The school is a sponsored ministry of the Sisters of St. Mary of Oregon.
+The pre-K-12 school is a sponsored ministry of the Sisters of St. Mary of Oregon.
 Until 1991, it was an all-girls school and was named St. Mary of the Valley Academy (colloquially known as "St. Mary's"), but at the start of the 1991–1992 school year boys were admitted for the first time, and the school was renamed Valley Catholic School.

 Valley Catholic has been accredited through the Northwest Association of Accredited Schools since 1965.

-During enrollment, students can apply for VCES Valley Catholic Elementary School, VCMS Valley Catholic Middle School, and VCHS Valley Catholic High School.

 Enrollment

 Total enrollment for the high-school program was 256 in fall 1984, 243 in fall 1985, 230 in 1992, and 330 in 2014.
 Enrollment for grades 7 through 12 was 375 in fall 1998.

 Athletics

 The school's athletic nickname is the Valiants.
 In the fall of 2010, Valley Catholic moved from the West Valley League to the Lewis and Clark League.
 In fall 2014, the high school sports program moved from being a 3A program in the Oregon School Activities Association's Lewis and Clark League, to a 4A program in OSAA's Cowapa League.

 Valley Catholic has won two 3A State Titles in Boys' Basketball in 2007 and 2014.
 Valley Catholic also won back-to-back 4A State Titles in Women's Volleyball in 2018 and 2019.